Privacy and Medicine

 Privacy is a broad concept.
 Philosophers have identified several forms of privacy.
-Respect for recognized forms of privacy —informational (Section 2), physical (Section 3), associational (Section 4), proprietary (Section 5) and decisional (Section 6) — is an ideal of biomedical ethics for the conduct of clinical research and administrative practices relating to physical and behavioral health.
+Respect for recognized forms of privacy —informational (Section 1), physical (Section 2), associational (Section 3), proprietary (Section 4) and decisional (Section 5)—is an ideal of biomedical ethics for the conduct of clinical research and administrative practices relating to physical and behavioral health.
 Yet there is ample disagreement about the scope of the ideal.
 There is wide philosophical consensus about the importance of medical confidentiality, modesty and bodily integrity in all health settings; but substantial philosophical disagreement about the limits of personal autonomy or individual choice in fields relating to human reproduction and genetics.
-As the use of electronic data management technologies, health surveillance and brain imaging technologies expand, the range and complexity of important privacy questions in medicine are likely also to expand.
+As electronic data management technologies, mobile health care apps, public health surveillance and brain imaging technologies expand, the range and complexity of important privacy questions in medicine will also expand.

-- –––, 1997, “Genetic Privacy: Emerging Concepts and Values,” in Genetic Secrets: Protecting Privacy and Confidentiality in the Genetic Era, M. Rothstein (ed.), New Haven: Yale University Press, pp. 31–59.
+- Allen, A., 1997, “Genetic Privacy: Emerging Concepts and Values”, in Genetic Secrets: Protecting Privacy and Confidentiality in the Genetic Era, M. Rothstein (ed.), New Haven: Yale University Press, pp. 31–59.

-- American Association of Marriage and Family Therapists [AAMFT], 2001, AAMFT Code of Ethics, Alexandria, V.A.: American Association of Marriage and Family Therapists [Available online].
+- American Association of Marriage and Family Therapists [AAMFT], 2001, AAMFT Code of Ethics, Alexandria, V.A.: American Association of Marriage and Family Therapists.
+[AAMFT 2001 available online]

-- American Pharmaceutical Association, [APhA], 1994, Code of Ethics for Pharmacists, Washington, D.C.: American Pharmaceutical Association [Available online].
+- American Pharmaceutical Association, [APhA], 1994, Code of Ethics for Pharmacists, Washington, D.C.: American Pharmaceutical Association [AphA 1994 available online].

-- American Psychological Association [APA], 2002, Ethical Principles of Psychologists and Code of Conduct, Washington, D.C.: American Psychological Association [Available online].
+- American Psychological Association [APA], 2002, Ethical Principles of Psychologists and Code of Conduct, Washington, D.C.: American Psychological Association [APA 2002 available online].

 - Benn, S., 1988, A Theory of Freedom, Cambridge: Cambridge University Press.